aditya-an1l/aditya-an1l/README.md

 -->

 - ⚛️ **I am an avid learner and researcher**.
-    - I use GitHub to harness my programming and research skills to contribute to important projects.
+    - I use GitHub to harness my programming and research skills and contribute to important projects.

 - 📖✍️ **I read a lot.
 I write a lot.**
   - I read research papers, blogs, news articles and non-fiction books.